rshubham005/dodo-assignment/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser or follow the link  first home screen visible is the screen replicated by following figma file  attached with assignment instrctions.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser or follow the link [https://dodo-assignment-rho.vercel.app/]

 ### Working of application
+First home screen visible is the screen replicated by following figma file  attached with assignment instrctions.

 On the sidebar you will see multiple menu items out of which 3 are working properly namely Overview, Transactions and Developer Tools